kswope/book-learnin/README.md

 up.

-String#slice and [] work the same, if you pass indexes...
+String#slice and [] work the same

+If you pass indexes...

     s = 'My kingdom for a string!' puts s.slice(3,7) # => "kingdom"